Mexico Trilogy: El Mariachi (2014)

 In August 2013, Sony Pictures Television announced a TV series adaptation of El Mariachi.
 Filming took place in Mexico with Iván Arana as the lead and Martha Higareda and Julio Brancho in supporting roles.
-Initially set to premiere on Sony Entertainment Television, the Spanish-language series premiered on AXN across Latin America on March 20, 2014.
+Initially set to premiere on Sony Channel, the Spanish-language series premiered on AXN across Latin America on March 20, 2014.
 El Mariachi ran for one season consisting of 71 episodes—airing on MundoFox in the United States and MBC Action in the Middle East.